It is not uncommon for many persons after they have studied and graduated that you may want to change your career once you entered the workplace.

 If you are unemployed try to find activities to utilize your time.
 Free time does not come around everyday so ensure and maximize it to the fullest.

 A career change is a season of transition.
 It is important to approach and remain in this season prayerful and positive.

-If you found this article helpful, I will be grateful if you can share it.
+If you found this article helpful, I will be grateful if you can share it and leave a comment.
+For access to our free resource library with career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your help as I grow my blog.